Independent Learning and reading are essential. The two libraries, run by our qualified librarian, are therefore at the heart of the school.

 The library supports both the taught and explorative elements of the school curriculum.
 It provides advice and help for older students conducting independent research as well as playing a wider role in school life by offering enrichment opportunities with its many book groups and extra-curricular activities.

-While Junior girls visit the Schroder library for story times and to work with project boxes, they have their own library too.
+While Junior pupils visit the Schroder library for story times and to work with project boxes, they have their own library too.
 Here they can read for pleasure in a cosy space, complete with bean bags or investigate topics for classwork.
 They can use the library before school, reading together or catching up with current affairs in ‘First News’ – a newspaper for youngsters.